 Likewise, you cannot deﬁne the radiance emitted by the surface of a point source because becomes zero even though the point source is emitting a ﬁnite amount of energy.
 [Here is the area of the surface emitting the energy.
 See the Level 2 discussion of surface radiance.]
 That is why point sources are described by their intensity, which is power emitted per unit solid angle.

-When doing Monte Carlo calculations you always have to deal with ﬁnite solid angles and ﬁnite surface areas when collecting the simulated ”photons” as they bounce around.
-You cannot tally the number of photons hitting a point or traveling within a solid angle of size zero.
+When doing Monte Carlo calculations you always have to deal with ﬁnite solid angles and ﬁnite surface areas when collecting the simulated “photons” or rays as they bounce around.
+You cannot tally the number of rays hitting a point or traveling within a solid angle of size zero.
 [However, backward Monte Carlo techniques can allow you to simulate point detectors and collimated detectors under certain circumstances.]

 If you are a hard-core physicist, radiance does not exist.
 Peruse, for example, standard texts like Introduction to Electrodynamics by Griﬃths (1981), Absorption and Scattering of Light by Small Particles by Bohren and Huﬀman (1983), or Optics by Hecht (1989) and you will ﬁnd no mention of either radiance or solid angle.
-This is because what exists in nature are electric and magnetic ﬁelds (not radiance), which are described by Maxwell’s equations.
+This is because what exists in nature is not radiance but electric and magnetic ﬁelds, which are described by Maxwell’s equations.
 Quantities of practical interest, such as the electromagnetic energy crossing a surface or scattered by a particle, can be computed using Maxwell‘s equations and derived quantities such as the Poynting vector.
 Philosophically speaking, any problem solved by thinking about radiance can be solved with better accuracy and without fundamental limitations by working with electromagnetic ﬁelds.

 Why, then, do people use radiance?
 The reason is simple: It is usually exceedingly diﬃcult if not impossible to compute the electromagnetic ﬁelds for situations of practical interest.
 The electric and magnetic ﬁelds are vector quantities, and solving Maxwell’s equations with appropriate sources and boundary conditions for natural water bodies is almost always beyond the realm of reasonable computation.
 Moreover, much of the information contained in the electric and magnetic ﬁeld vectors, such as the phases of the ﬁelds, is not needed unless diﬀraction or coherent scattering are of interest.